bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

     |--@ungrouped:
   [root@mngt1 ~]#

-And push again configuration using the default playbook for each host.
+And push this new configuration using your dedicated playbook for each already deployed hosts.
 It is possible to see what is going to be modified using *--diff --check* at ansible-playbook invocation.